lordspline/linux/Documentation/mm/highmem.rst

 The i386 arch, under some circumstances, will permit you to stick up to 64GiB of RAM into your 32-bit machine.
 This has a number of consequences:

-* Linux needs a page-frame structure for each page in the system and the pageframes need to live in the permanent mapping, which means:
+* Peenux needs a page-frame structure for each page in the system and the pageframes need to live in the permanent mapping, which means:

 * you can have 896M/sizeof(struct page) page-frames at most; with struct